 When you apply for the 8(a) Program the SBA will ask if you have any immediate family members who have ownership in a business.
 Why?
 13 C.F.R 121.103(f) defines that the SBA may find affiliation on an identity of interest between individuals or business, including family members.

 Immediate family member is defined as father, mother, husband, brother, sister, grandfather, grandmother, grandson, grand-daughter, father-in-law, and mother-in-law.

-If you do have an immediate family member that has ownership interest in any other business you must provide the following documentation to the SBA:
+If you do have an immediate family member that has ownership interest in any other business, and you conduct business with it, you must provide the following documentation to the SBA:

 The above must be supplied if any immediate family member, any owner of more than 10%, any director, any officer has ownership in any other business entity.

 - SBA Form 355 (listing each firm as an alleged affiliate);

 - Interim year to date financial statements, as well as number of employees;

 - Three most recently filed business tax returns, including all schedules, attachments, and proof of tax paid;